zero1limited/mdoq-docs/docs/tutorials/applying-a-patch.md

 ```

-3. MDOQ - Support - Github - Git Push

-Push only the composer.json & composer.lock files and then recreate the instance.
+3. Click Github - Git Push - Select only the composer.json, composer.lock & app/etc/config.php files
+4. Click Sync - Files - recreate the instance

+This should then re-run the composer install and apply the patches.

 Done!
-Your Patch should now be applied check your
-Github branch to ensure this.

 You are now ready to Deploy!